Idaho Prenuptial Agreement

 Van Orden v.
 Van Orden, 170 Idaho 597, 515 P.3d 233 (2022)

-Idaho Supreme Court invalidated a property settlement agreement — despite finding no duress, no overreaching, and no unconscionability (Christine received a $30,000 Yukon and debt insulation in exchange for giving up ~$65,000 in equity) — because Dexter procured her signature by threatening the divorce would get "nasty" if she didn't sign, which constituted theft by extortion under I.C. § 18-2403(2)(e).
+Idaho Supreme Court invalidated a property settlement agreement (not a prenup) — despite finding no duress, no overreaching, and no unconscionability — because Dexter procured Christine's signature by threatening the divorce would get "nasty" if she didn't sign, which constituted theft by extortion under I.C. § 18-2403.

 Dunagan v.
 Dunagan, 147 Idaho 599, 213 P.3d 384 (2009)